toddamoda/pyyxellsfgffg/docs/source/background/detectors.rst

 charges, etc., like position, kinetic energy, number of electrons per charge packet, signal amplitude, etc.

-.. [#] Which is going to be a phase shift, in the case of MKIDs---once their underlying physics is fully implemented.
+.. [#] Which is going to be a :py:class:`~pyxel.data_structure.Phase`, in the case of MKIDs---once their underlying physics is fully implemented.